jameswong3388/NoteMercy_Extension/README.md

 - **Block Writing**: `block1.png`, `block2.png`, `block3.png`

 These images serve as test cases for the handwriting recognition system and demonstrate the system's capability to handle various writing styles.

+## Development Notes

+- Both frontend and backend servers must be running for the application to function properly
+- The backend API is built with FastAPI and includes CORS support for frontend communication
+- The frontend is built with Next.js and uses modern web technologies including Tailwind CSS
+- The system implements various analyzers for different aspects of handwriting analysis

+## Contributing

+Feel free to submit issues and enhancement requests!